EmojiTwo/emojitwo/README.md

 ### Ideal Attribution

+> Emoji artwork is provided by [EmojiOne](https://www.emojione.com)
+> with contributions from the EmojiTwo community
-> Emoji artwork is provided by [EmojiOne](https://www.emojione.com) and is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode)
+> and is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode)

 ### Attribution Location